CoopGame for

 return.
 This game property can be checked via the function

-We call a TU game v with n players weakly superadditive if
+We call a TU game \(v\) with \(n\) players weakly superadditive if

-weak superadditivity is equivalent to 0-monotonicity, i.e. the
+p.
+10. Note that weak superadditivity is equivalent to 0-monotonicity,

-and Zamir [18], p.
+Solan and Zamir [18], p.
 789, or Peleg and

 Sudhölter [3], p.
 12. This game property